pouriamoosavi/LittleDB/README.md

 Search for `esp32` and install the `esp32` package by `Espressif Systems`.
 - In Arduino IDE  Open Tools > Manage libraries
 Search for `littlefs` and change `Topic` to `data Storage`
-- Connect your esp board and run test.
+- Now you can use `LittleDB` and `execQuery` in your project.

-### In Platform.&#46;IO
+### In Platform.&#46;IO (VSCode)
 - Clone project from this repo.
 - Extract it.
 - Open containing folder with VSCode with Platform.&#46;IO installed.
 - Add esp32 library from Platform.&#46;IO library manager.
 (Wemos lolin32).
 - Clone <a href="https://github.com/lorol/LITTLEFS">LITTLEFS project</a> from git and put it inside PROJECT_DIR/.pio/libdeps/lolin32/- LittleFS_esp32.
 (I couldn't run project after adding LITTLEFS from Platform.&#46;IO library manager)
-- Connect your esp board and run test.
+- Connect your esp board.
+- If you are using Linux, you probably need to change /dev/ttyUSB0 access (if your board is connected to this port): `sudo chown YOUR_USERNAME /dev/ttyUSB0`.
+- For running tests now press f1 and run `PlatformIO: Test`.

 ## Usage
 To use this library in your own project you need to add `/lib/LittleDB` directory to your project.
 Usually this can be done by: